mattyoung101/dotfiles/config/nvim/README.md

 # NVIM Setup

-Built off [ kickstart.nvim ]( https://github.com/nvim-lua/kickstart.nvim ).
-Made for my own
+Built off [Ethan's vim config](https://github.com/nvim-lua/kickstart.nvim) with some changes to my liking and explicit support for Linux.
+I will attempt to keep this synced with his upstream.

-[ iTerm2 ]( https://iterm2.com/ ) setup using [ oh-my-zsh ]( https://ohmyz.sh/ ) but should
+It contains all the usual stuff like a package manager ([ lazy.nvim ]( https://github.com/folke/lazy.nvim )), fuzzy finder ([ telescope.nvim ]( https://github.com/nvim-telescope/telescope.nvim ) and
-be able to be loaded onto anything.
-Also includes my tmux configuration which I basically just stole from [ Josean Martinez ]( https://youtu.be/U-omALWIBos ) with the most minor of changes.
-It contains all the usual stuff like a package manager ([ lazy.nvim ]( https://github.com/folke/lazy.nvim )), fuzzy finder ([ telescope.nvim ]( https://github.com/nvim-telescope/telescope.nvim ) and [ telescope-fzf-native.nvim ]( https://github.com/nvim-telescope/telescope-fzf-native.nvim )),
+[ telescope-fzf-native.nvim ]( https://github.com/nvim-telescope/telescope-fzf-native.nvim )),